27 of Our Best Pumpkin Carving and Design Ideas

 If you want a stellar display, this one's got astronomical potential.
 Hollow out a pumpkin from below.
 Punch holes in the shapes of constellations with a drill, and connect the dots with a gouge.
 (If you want to be more exacting, print our template and tape on the formations you want.)
 We brightened the night by placing the individual bulbs of an LED strand in each hole.
 For a faster finish, use a single battery-powered candle to light the way.

 This metallic leaf design is made using an easy-peasy foiling technique.
 More sleek than spooky, these pumpkins will look at home on your front porch or dining table.
 To begin, trace or draw a leaf on a pumpkin, and fill in shape with metal-leaf adhesive.
 Wait five minutes for adhesive to get tacky.
-Place a gilding sheet over leaf shape and brush with a dry brush.
-The sheet will stick to the adhesive and disintegrate around it, so a metallic leaf remains.
-Repeat all over pumpkin; paint stem gold with craft paint.
+Place a gilding sheet over the leaf shape, and brush with a dry brush.
+The sheet will stick to the adhesive and disintegrate around it so that a metallic leaf remains.
+Repeat all over the pumpkin, and paint the stem gold with craft paint.
 Let dry, then arrange on a bed of extra cutout foil leaves.

 In this "cheesy" project, a variety of drill bits create holes of different sizes.
 The result is a glowing, move-in-ready home for a family of skittering mice.
 Slice off the bottom of a pumpkin and scoop out seeds.
-Using a set of spade bits, drill holes of different sizes all over pumpkin.
+Using a set of spade bits, drill holes of different sizes all over the pumpkin.
 Place plastic mice on newspaper and paint gold, turning to coat all sides; let dry.
 Pin critters into place on the pumpkin, both on its surface and inside larger holes, as shown.
 Place a flickering LED light on your table or mantle, and put pumpkin on top.
-Optional: Use this as a centerpiece for a fruit-and-cheese spread.

 The hardware store provides plenty of inspiration for these pumpkins.
 Thoughtfully placed nails, brads, wire, spikes, and safety pins become glinting mohawks and piercings.
 Begin by covering the pumpkins with black spray paint, if desired (protect the stems with painters' tape).
 Let dry, then use craft paint to make faces.
 With a pencil, draw your design, then gently tap nails, studs, brads, and pins into the flesh with a hammer.
 Adhere small piercings, such as a nose ring, with superglue.

-Assemble a tableau straight out of a spooky movie.
-The witch's latest shipment of animals seems to have escaped their crates, and now they're inhabiting these ghostly green pumpkins.
-Slashing—oops, carving—the huge squashes is a cinch, thanks to serpent and toad templates (scrape out the flesh around the patterns).
-Set the pumpkins on the crates, and then keep your distance.
+A witch's latest shipment of animals seems to have escaped the crates, and now they're inhabiting these ghostly green pumpkins.
+Carving the huge squashes is a cinch, thanks to serpent and toad templates.
+Scrape out the flesh around the patterns, set the pumpkins on the crates, and then keep your distance.

 Maritime legend has it that the Flying Dutchman is a fearsome ghost ship, which never returns to safe harbor and is doomed to sail the seven seas forever.
 When it floats in from the fog, its appearance to mere mortals is believed to signal imminent disaster.
 In our carved iteration, this brigantine-style boat is brimming with a pirate's treasure haul: pearly white gum balls and candy gold doubloons.